Tidal barrage: Example calculation of tidal power generation

 Because the available power varies with the square of the tidal range, a barrage is best placed in a location with very high-amplitude tides.
-Suitable locations are found in Russia, USA, Canada, Australia, Korea, the UK.
+Suitable locations are found in Russia, the US, Canada, Australia, Korea, and the UK.
 Amplitudes of up to 17 m (56 ft) occur for example in the Bay of Fundy, where tidal resonance amplifies the tidal range.

 Economics

 Tidal barrage power schemes have a high capital cost and a very low running cost.
 As a result, a tidal power scheme may not produce returns for many years, and investors may be reluctant to participate in such projects.

+It reportedly took around 20 years to recoup the $100m costs of building the Rance Tidal Power Plant.
+As of 2024, it has been operating for 60 years with the cost of tidal power lower than nuclear or solar, so it has more than paid back the construction costs.

 Governments may be able to finance tidal barrage power, but many are unwilling to do so also due to the lag time before investment return and the high irreversible commitment.
 For example, the energy policy of the United Kingdom recognizes the role of tidal energy and expresses the need for local councils to understand the broader national goals of renewable energy in approving tidal projects.
 The UK government itself appreciates the technical viability and siting options available, but has failed to provide meaningful incentives to move these goals forward.